kvvloten/ansible_modules_and_plugins/README.md

 [vaultwarden](https://github.com/dani-garcia/vaultwarden) is an "Unofficial Bitwarden compatible server written in Rust".

-A great help to install Vaultwarden is [vaultwarden debian package helper](https://github.com/greizgh/vaultwarden-debian)
+A great help to install Vaultwarden in Debian is [vaultwarden debian package helper](https://github.com/greizgh/vaultwarden-debian)

-Here is a set of filters for all crypto operations in Vaultwarden, i.e. it enables management of users by Ansible:
+A set of filters for all crypto operations in Vaultwarden (or Bitwarden).
 * vaultwarden_master_key
 * vaultwarden_symmetric_key
 * vaultwarden_hashed_password